vzroman/eport_c/README.md

     Erlang library provides a simple way for calling programs written in C from Erlang.
     On successfull compilation the 'priv' direcory will contain:
+        * libeport_c.a - eport_c library that should be statically linked with your C program,
+        * libcjson.a - cJSON library that should be statically linked with your C program,
-        * eport_c.a - library that should be statically linked with your C program,
+        * libcjson_utils.a - cJSON library that should be statically linked with your C program,
         * include - directory with required header files.
     As an alternative to erl_interface the library uses JSON for data serialization/deserialization.
     On the Erlang side jsx (https://github.com/talentdeficit/jsx.git) is used.